Tucker 48

 The Tucker 48, originally named and still commonly referred to as the Tucker Torpedo, was an automobile conceived by Preston Tucker while in Ypsilanti, Michigan, and briefly produced in Chicago, Illinois, in 1948.
 Only 51 cars were made including their prototype before the company was forced to cease all operations on March 3, 1949, due to negative publicity initiated by the news media, a Securities and Exchange Commission investigation, and a heavily publicized stock fraud trial (in which the allegations were proven baseless and led to a full acquittal).
 Tucker suspected that the Big Three automakers and Michigan Senator Homer S. Ferguson had a role in the Tucker Corporation's demise.

 The 48's original proposed price was said to be $1,000, but the actual selling price was closer to $4,000.

 The 1988 movie Tucker: The Man and His Dream is based on the saga surrounding the car's production.
-The film's director, Francis Ford Coppola, is a Tucker owner and displays his vehicle on the grounds of his winery.
+The film's director, Francis Ford Coppola, was a Tucker owner and displayed his vehicle on the grounds of his winery.

 The Tucker 48 is often referred to as the Tucker Torpedo.
 However, the Torpedo was actually a prototype, and the name was never used for the production model, which was officially called the "Tucker 48".